// ]]>

 But do not fret!
 This doesn’t mean you have to settle for crappy head shots on your website.
 Budget and time constraints often lead our smaller clients to taking a DIY approach to head shots for their websites, and you know what?
 That’s ok.
 While we encourage everyone to seek out a professional photographer to take brilliant portraits of their team, we understand that sometimes you just need to get images of your staff on your website as quickly as possible.
 And sometimes, the only decent camera you have kicking around is the one nestled inside your trusty iPhone (or Galaxy Note, if you swing that way).

-We’ve compiled a few handy tips on how to take a decent head shot with your phone — follow these and you will end up with images you’ll be proud to use to grow your business.
+We’ve compiled a few handy tips on how to take a decent head shot with your phone — follow these and you will end up with A++ images you’ll be proud to use to grow your business.

 Have someone else take your photo